secblc/Blind-Croupier-Documentation/White Paper.md

 3. Limited emission - 500'000'000 WIN is a maximum emission limited by the smart contract.
 The total amount of tokens can only decrease.

 4. No command center - the Blind Croupier team doesn't possess enough tokens to manipulate price.
-Even in the case 50% of the tokens, offered for the crowdsale, are destroyed, Blind Croupier team will own 28% of the total emission.
+Even in the case 50% of the tokens, offered for the ICO, are destroyed, Blind Croupier team will own 28% of the total emission.
 Also, part of the tokens will be send the market maker, which is to support the stable token market price.

 5. Market efficiency - the offered model agility is based on the token price increase in new periods until the investors are satisfied.
 If the demand decreases, the offer is decreased as well until the offer-demand balance is reached.